Nordic folklore: Kraken

-Mare
+Mara

 In Scandinavia, there has been a widespread belief in the Mara.
 The Mara (or, in English, "nightmare") appears in many different forms, but would terrorize the sleeping by "riding" on their chest, thus giving them nightmares.
 (This appears to describe "apparitions" commonly seen and/or felt during episodes of sleep paralysis.)
 The Mara traditionally could ride on cattle, which would be left drained of energy and with tangled fur at the Mara's touch.
 Trees would curl up and wilt at the Mara's touch as well.
 In some tales, like the Banshee, they served as an omen of death.
 If one were to leave a dirty doll in a family living room, one of the members would soon fall ill and die of tuberculosis. ("Lung soot", another name for tuberculosis, referred to the effect of proper chimneys in 18th and 19th century homes.
 Inhabitants would therefore contract diseases due to inhaling smoke on a daily basis.)

 There was some discrepancy as to how they came into being.
 Some stories say that the Maras are restless children, whose souls leave their body at night to haunt the living.
 Another tale explains that if a pregnant woman pulled a horse placenta over her head before giving birth, the child would be delivered safely; however, if it were a son, he would become a werewolf, and if a daughter, a Mara.

 Neck

-The Neck or the Nixie (nøkken, nøkken, näcken; nykur, nykur; näkki, näkk), among other names (strömkarlen, "the stream man"), is a dangerous and powerful fresh water-dwelling spirit.
+The Neck or the Nixie (nøkken, nøkken, näcken; nykur, nykur; näkki, näkk), among other names (strömkarlen, "the stream man"; åkallen, "the river man"), is a dangerous and powerful fresh water-dwelling spirit.
 It plays an instrument to lure victims to water in order to drown them.
 It has commonly been used as a boogieman to keep children away from dangerous water, however, it is not really a malevolent being.
 If gifted goods, it can give music lessons.

 It is a shapeshifter, and appears in many shapes.
 In mainland Scandinavia, it often appears as a naked slender man, either an older bearded man, or a young fair man, but it can also appear as inanimate objects, such as underwater treasure, as well as animals.
 A common animal form is a white horse the water horse (bäckahästen, åhästen, "the brook horse"), which is the conventional form on the Faroese Islands.

 "The Water Sprite" by Norwegian Theodor Kittelsen (1857–1914), featuring a Neck lurking nighttime in a calm body of water.

 Strömkarlen by Swede Ernst Josephson (1851–1906), featuring the Neck as a fair naked man.

 Näcken by Swede Johan Tirén (1853–1911), featuring a young boy learning violin from the Neck in the waterfall.

 Drawing of the Neck with aquatic plants for hair.
 The Neck is said to have green hair or foliage in the hair.